WebReflection/another-js/README.md

 ###More Documentation Coming Soon
 It's not easy at all to write all examples and explain everything here so more is coming but you can already [try in console the whole API with any browser you want](http://www.3site.eu/another-js/).
-Right now we are talking about `Object` only but others native constructor are coming into *anotherJS* pretty soon.
+Right now we are talking about `Object` only but others native constructor are coming into *AnotherJS* pretty soon.

 ###Tests
 For the web, open `test.html` and you are ready to go.
 Use [polpetta](https://github.com/WebReflection/polpetta) if your browser does not load file protocol.
 For **node.js**, simply `node test/Object.js` from this folder.